ClaytonYoung/ClaytonYoung.github.io/_pages/03-ucsf.md

 - Defined each data point together and implemented the corresponding logic
 - [Living, Interactive Data Dictionary](/assets/04_data_dictionary.html)
-  - Maintains up-to-date documentation as new columns or instruments emerge.
+  - Maintains up-to-date documentation as new columns or instruments emerge

 ### Quality Checks System
   - Stores the expected dataframe schema and outputs any incoming data inconsistencies